Tanya S Osensky

 Here's your un-official reminder.

 All Georgia companies must file an annual registration between January 1 and April 1 to maintain good standing.
 Go to the Georgia Secretary of State's website to file now, before you forget.
-Here's a how-to video, in case you need help.
 Have your credit card handy to pay the $50 fee.

 BEFORE FILING (because the fees are non-refundable) it's important to confirm that all the information is correct.
 If you find a mistake later, you'll have to pay the fee again.